spiffe/helm-charts/FAQ.md

 ## The PSAT plugin is not working

-The chart requires `Projected Service Account Tokens` which has to be enabled on your k8s api server.
+The chart requires `Projected Service Account Tokens` which has to be enabled on your Kubernetes API server.
 In most cases this is already done for you.

 > **Note**: This is enabled by default with newer versions as shown by the existence of:
 >